 Jordanston Veterinary Acupuncture & Canine Massage

-Over the years I have worked with many veterinary physiotherapists and noticed how well some conditions responded to massage in particular so I started looking for canine massage courses so that I could offer the unique combination of acupuncture and massage.
+Over the years I have worked with many veterinary physiotherapists and noticed how well some conditions responded to massage alongside acupuncture.

 I feel now between acupuncture and massage I have a good set of skills which can be tailor made to suit your dog’s unique issues.
 Some dogs and conditions will suit a combination of massage and acupuncture, others may suit just massage or just acupuncture, but the treatment can be adjusted to suit your dog’s individual needs.